 1. Trees are Renewable

 Paper is environmentally friendly because it is derived from a completely renewable resource: trees.
 In Canada, forest cover has remained stable over the last two decades, while the forested area in the United States has increased by 3% over the last sixty years.
-This eco-graphic from Two Sides and a recent analysis from the Conference Board of Canada show how demand for sustainably produced forest products like paper, pulp and lumber incentivizes responsible forest management and the preservation of forested land for future generations.
+This infographic from Two Sides and analysis from the Conference Board of Canada show how demand for sustainably produced forest products like paper, pulp and lumber encourages responsible forest management and the preservation of forested land for future generations.

-Resolute contributes to Canada’s stable forest cover over time, as everything we harvest from our company-controlled forest lands grows back, either through natural regeneration or replanting.
+Resolute contributes to Canada’s stable forest cover by regenerating 100% of the woodlands we harvest through natural regeneration or replanting.
 Visit the Forestry and Fiber Sourcing section of our website to learn more about our forestry practices.

 2. Responsible Forestry is Sustainable